DegateCommunity/Degate/README.md

 ## Help us

 For now only English and French are supported, but if you wish you can help easily.
-Degate use Qt Linguist for translation, you can learn more here : https://doc.qt.io/qt-5/linguist-translators.html.
+Degate use Qt Linguist for translation, you can learn more here: https://doc.qt.io/qt-5/linguist-translators.html.
 You can find .ts files (to use with Qt Linguist) in 'res/languages'.

-Languages :
+Languages:
 - English (100%),
 - French (100%).
 - German (0%),